Are you pregnant or hoping to be?

 What Is Cervical Mucus?

-Cervical mucus is commonly referred to as vaginal discharge and sometimes called cervical fluid.
-In fertility circles, it is frequently abbreviated as CM.
+Cervical mucus is commonly referred to as vaginal discharge and sometimes called cervical fluid or abbreviated as CM.

 Cervical mucus is the clear or opaque substance you may notice in your underwear or on the toilet paper in between your menstrual cycles.
 You may even wear a pantiliner if you tend to have heavy levels of mucus or discharge.

-The mucus is produced by the cervix, and changes in both volume and consistency throughout your menstrual cycle (source).
+The cervix produces the mucus, and changes in both volume and consistency throughout your menstrual cycle (source).
 And though it tends to be yet another thing women seem to have to endure, it serves some beneficial purposes.

 The Purpose of Cervical Mucus

-Cervical mucus or vaginal discharge has a number of different helpful purposes, including:
+Cervical mucus or vaginal discharge has several different helpful purposes, including:

-- It helps keep the vagina healthy: Vaginal discharge helps to keep the vagina moist and healthy on a daily basis (source).
+- It helps keep the vagina healthy: Vaginal discharge helps to keep the vagina moist and healthy daily (source).
 It also impedes the growth of bacteria, which is good to not only help prevent vaginal infections but help protect a fetus from harmful bacteria as well.

-- It helps facilitate pregnancy: At certain points during your menstrual cycle, your vaginal discharge changes to properties that help facilitate pregnancy.
-It attracts sperm, helps to transport it, filter it, and nourish it on its journey to fertilize the egg (source).
+- It helps facilitate pregnancy: At certain points during your menstrual cycle, your vaginal discharge changes to properties that actually help facilitate pregnancy.
+As ovulation approaches, your cervical mucus will become wet and thin and then something that resembles an egg white.
+This change in cervical mucus consistency is to make it easier for the sperm to reach the egg to fertilize it, as well as filter and nourish the sperm on its journey.

 - It helps prevent pregnancy: While certainly not an effective form of birth control, your cervical mucus can impede the travel of sperm.
-How is this possible when previously we said it actually facilitates pregnancy?
+How is this possible when previously we said it facilitates pregnancy?
 Because the discharge changes throughout your menstrual cycle, at times it does facilitate pregnancy — but the rest of the time it’s tasked with keeping as many foreign intruders out of the vagina as possible.
-While this includes bacteria, it also means sperm are impeded as well.
+After ovulation, the cervical mucus becomes dry and sticky; this consistency is aimed at protecting the vagina from bacteria and sperm.

 4 Different Types of Cervical Mucus